Second Street Bridge (Chester, Pennsylvania)

-The Second Street Bridge was an historic, American concrete Bowstring arch bridge that was located in Chester, Pennsylvania.
+The Second Street Bridge was an historic concrete Bowstring arch bridge that was located in Chester, Pennsylvania, United States.

 Listed on the National Register of Historic Places in 1988, it has since been demolished.

 History and notable features

 Built in 1919, this historic structure was an 84 ft, single-span, arch bridge.
 The original patent that was used for the bridge design was issued to James B. Marsh in 1911 and included the experimental use of concrete.

 The bridge allowed traffic on Pennsylvania Route 291 to cross Chester Creek.